Any law enforcement agency operating in the Chicago RCFL's service area is encouraged to request assistance with the following activities—

 Administrative Service Request

 Any law enforcement agency in the CGRCFL's service area may ask the CGRCFL to conduct training for their personnel about the proper techniques to preserve computer and computer related evidence during a seizure.
-Simply complete this form and submit it to the CGRCFL.
-Upon receipt, a CGRCFL official will follow up with the requesting agency.
+Simply call the RCFL at 312-913-9270 for further instruction.

 Submitting Digital Evidence